Adventure Time: PotE

 While the combat is enjoyable, there is a mechanic that lets you interrogate characters.
 It will mostly start automatically during some conversations where you are trying to figure out what happened.
 It works with a good cop and bad cop routine where Finn and Jake will take turns to play this routine with the person in question.
 I particularly enjoyed these short segments but I was also annoyed to find that there was no option to skip text if you fail it and replay everything again.

-The rest of Pirates of the Enchiridion’s presentation is a mixed bag.
-Much like the show it represents, the game’s surface has a pleasant and charming appearance at first glance, but there’s a seedy side and heavy melancholy that lurks beneath it all.
+Adventure Time: Pirates of the Enchiridion’s presentation is a mixed bag.
+Much like the show it represents, the game’s surface has a pleasant and charming appearance at first glance but a seedy side and heavy melancholy that lurks beneath it all.
 In other words, it all seems great at first – until it all begins to fall apart.

 TBG Score: 6/10